Home » Know how

 - Do not ask for oil to go with your bread.
 That’s not a real Italian thing.
 It’s not served with butter either.

-- Do not expect much for breakfast; a coffee and a cornetto (croissant) at a bar is the norm.
+- Do not expect much for breakfast; a coffee and a brioche or cornetto (croissant) at a bar is the norm.

 When dining out, an additional fee (coperto) will be added onto the bill.
 This is a cover charge generally listed on the menu, and it replaces a tip.
 A small tip would be a nice gesture but is not required.
 In bars, Italians often leave change as a tip, maybe only 10 cents.